 Denny Sanford PREMIER Center

-The Denny Sanford PREMIER Center has continued to increase in popularity as a sports and entertainment venue in only four short year of existence.
-This premium space for tournament organizers includes courts with high-definition wall-displays, an LED lighting/video display system, center-hung scoreboard, ribbon-displays and seating for approximately 12,000 people.
-The PREMIER Center is accustomed to hosting all sorts of events regularly, such as The Summit League Men’s & Women’s Basketball Championships (which it maintains a tradition of hosting) and the Professional Bull Riders Built Ford Tough Invitational and the NCAA Division II Wrestling Championships.
-When it comes to concerts past performers include Elton John, Carrie Underwood, Metallica and a record nine Garth Brooks concerts in a row.
+The Denny Sanford PREMIER Center Complex has doubled as a popular sports facility and event venue for 57 years, with the PREMIER Center addition opening Fall 2014.
+This premium space for tournament planners includes courts with high-definition wall-displays, an LED lighting/video display system, center-hung scoreboard, ribbon-displays and seating for approximately 11,000 people.
+The PREMIER Center is accustomed to hosting all sorts of events regularly, such as The Summit League Men’s & Women’s Basketball Championships (which maintains a tradition of hosting),the Professional Bull Riders Built Ford Tough Invitational and the NCAA Division II Wrestling Championships.
+Come nighttime, the facility reserves its space for concerts.
+Past performers like Cher, Carrie Underwood, Elton John and Garth Brooks have graced the stage.

 Sports: Basketball, bull-riding, volleyball, wrestling, hockey

 Dedicated to sports and health, the Sanford Sports Complex develops world-class athletes.
 The 500-acre complex includes the Pentagon, Scheels IcePlex, Huether Family Match Pointe, and Fieldhouse just to name a few.
 Hospitality, such as restaurants and hotels, along with retail and entertainment allow for the ultimate convenience.
 Fleet Farm and Great Shots are the latest national brands to call the complex home.
 The Fieldhouse specifically covers 85,000 square feet, 62,000 square feet of which is field turf that can accommodate up to four sports at a time.
 In addition, athletes can utilize four batting cages and the health team’s physical therapy services.